WashingtonYandun/Nancy_Prototype/docs/admin/README.md

     -   Completes the video upload form.
     -   Sends a request to the server for video upload.
     -   Server validates and saves the video details.

-This flow ensures secure and efficient processes for admin-specific functionalities.